irismessage/sys2-coursework/answers.md

 ## Question 17
 From the PC, pinging these IP addresses gets routed no-where.
-It's unclear whether you also want me to try from inside Ubuntu?

-todo check this ^
+From Ubuntu1, the packets get routed to loopback because these are both its ip addresses.

+From Ubuntu2 or Ubuntu3, ping 172.16.100.5 is routed to MikroTikCHR at 172.16.100.10, then to Ubuntu1 at destination. ping 10.100.1.1 is routed again to Mikrotik as default, then returned as a failure because it's Ubuntu1's loopback address, not a public address.

 on u1, to u2:
 ```sh